What is a Waiver of Subrogation and how does it effect restoration contractors?

 Common client requests for restoration contractors are for types of liability insurance.
 Clients have increasingly been requesting a waiver of subrogation to go along with their professional liability insurance or general liability insurance policies.
 So, what exactly is a waiver of subrogation?

 What is subrogation?

-Subrogation, in the simplest of terms, is when an insured party agrees to have the insurer cover the losses incurred by a third party.
-The insurer then inherits the right to recover those losses from the third party responsible for the loss for a paid claim.
+In the simplest of terms, subrogation is when an insured party agrees to have the insurer cover the losses incurred by a third party.
+The insurer then inherits the right to recover those losses from the third-party responsible for the loss for a paid claim.

 What does it mean to waive this right to subrogation?

 A waiver of subrogation is when the right of subrogation is relinquished.
-Clients that want your business to waive your rights of subrogation want peace of mind that they will not be held liable for damages if they are somehow partially responsible for a loss.
+Clients who want your business to waive your subrogation rights want peace of mind that they will not be held liable for damages if they are somehow partially responsible for a loss.

 This waiver of subrogation prevents your business (and your insurance company) from seeking a share of any damages paid, eliminating potential business conflicts between your business and client.

 A waiver of subrogation request can typically be accommodated on most general liability policies.
 Since you are giving up your right to recover any losses, your insurance company now has fewer rights to recover any loss they might pay.
 This increases their exposure will probably lead to a higher premium.